 I've literally lost count of the number of times that I've heard club members say that membership transformed their family vacations, and that they are taking more and better vacations than before.
 But, you have to want to make this change and take the vacations.

 Many club and fund members take at least one week, and most usually have 2, 3 or 4+ weeks of vacation each year.
 They enjoy building memories with their family and friends as they relax in the spacious homes.

 4. You Like & Have The Time to Organize & Research

 If you like organizing your own trips and don't mind searching for the ideal flights, accommodation, theatre tickets, restaurant bookings, ideas for kids activities etc, then membership may not be for you.
 The clubs are truly full service and will arrange as much or as little as you want.
 Nearly all members relish the enormous time saving that the clubs travel advisors and local concierges provide.
 Members don't need to spend hours searching through rental listings or through tripadvisor for the ideal vacation home or for activity ideas.
 Club concierges will recommend and book restaurants or private chefs, they will stock the pantry with your favorite food for when you arrive, and will suggest and arrange activities for all the members of your group, including setting up special celebration parties if that's what you'd like.

-For some people part of the joy of a vacation is all the research beforehand – you get to learn about an area and "understand it", but it can be a very time consuming process and so is not for everyone.
-That's where the clubs staff really come into their own saving members enormous amounts of time.
+For some people, part of the joy of a vacation is all the research beforehand – you get to learn about an area and "understand it", but it can be a very time consuming process and is not for everyone.
+That's where the knowledgable club staff really come into their own, saving members enormous amounts of time.